szukalski/zooweb/content/finance/invested.md

 ### Windage Growth Rate

-Estimate of future growth rates
+Estimate of future growth rates based on the Big Four Numbers

 ### Charlie Munger's Third Principle: Management with Integrity and Talent